kube-HPC/python-wrapper.hkube/README.md

 **```blocking```** :&ensp;<code>bool</code>
-:   if True, blocks until the pipeline finises, and returns the results.
+:   if True, blocks until the pipeline finishes, and returns the results.
     If False, returns an awaiter object, that can be awaited (blocking) at a later time
     default: False